karatelabs/karate/README.md

 ### Running in Eclipse or IntelliJ
 If you use the open-source [Eclipse Java IDE](http://www.eclipse.org), you should consider installing the free [Cucumber-Eclipse plugin](https://cucumber.io/cucumber-eclipse/).
 It provides syntax coloring, and the best part is that you can 'right-click' and run Karate test scripts without needing to write a single line of Java code.

-If you use [IntelliJ](https://www.jetbrains.com/idea/), Cucumber support is [built-in](https://www.jetbrains.com/idea/help/cucumber.html) and you can even select a single [`Scenario`](#script-structure) within a `Feature` to run at a time.
+If you use [IntelliJ IDEA](https://www.jetbrains.com/idea/), Cucumber support is [built-in](https://www.jetbrains.com/idea/help/cucumber.html), and you can even select a single [`Scenario`](#script-structure) within a `Feature` to run at a time.
+If you are using the free [Community Edition](https://www.jetbrains.com/idea/download/), you can easily install the "Gherkin" and "Cucumber for Java" plugins.

-> Important: only the "Gherkin" and "Cucumber for Java" plugins are needed, the "Substeps IntelliJ Plugin" is not compatible.
+> Important: For IntelliJ Community Edition, the "Substeps IntelliJ Plugin" is not compatible and should *not* be installed.

 For both Eclipse and IntelliJ, when you run a feature (or package with multiple features) via the IDE - you will get the [JUnit HTML report](#junit-html-report).